CSS to Hide Title

 The Immigration Reform and Control Act of 1986 is a law written to insure that only American citizens and eligible aliens are authorized to work in the United State of America.
 This includes students working on the University of Wisconsin-Platteville student payroll, both Federal Work-Study and Regular Student Employment.

-It is the responsibility of the Financial Aid Office to monitor this law as it pertains to student employees.
+It is the responsibility of the Human Resource Office to monitor this law as it pertains to student employees.

 Student employees must complete a document called the Employment Eligibility Verification (Form I-9), which also requires specific forms of identification.
 The necessary documentation to complete the I-9 is listed on the form.
 This documentation must be photocopied and attached to the completed I-9 form.
 Students may not begin working until the I-9 form and the work authorization are completed.